MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nn-faxcomex-ifaxoutgoingmessage2.md

 req.lib:
 req.dll: Fxscomex.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IFaxOutgoingMessage2
+ - faxcomex/IFaxOutgoingMessage2
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Fxscomex.dll
 api_name:
  - IFaxOutgoingMessage2
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IFaxOutgoingMessage2 interface

 ## -description

 Used by a fax client application to retrieve information about a sent fax message in the archive of outbound faxes.
 The archive contains faxes sent successfully by the fax service.
 The interface inherits all the functionality of the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/faxcomex/nn-faxcomex-ifaxoutgoingmessage">IFaxOutgoingMessage</a> interface.
 It adds to that information such as whether the fax has a cover page, whether it has been read and what kind of receipt was sent.